Program director: Matthew T. McCarthy, DO, FACOEP

 attending physicians who are AOBEM or ABEM certified or eligible.
 Our emergency medicine residents also train and rotate in Saint Vincent’s Intensive Care Units, which are comprised of 40 beds, working side by side with the critical care intensivists.
 Out-of-hospital rotations include Pediatrics Trauma at Children’s Hospital of Pittsburgh and Adult Trauma at UPMC Presbyterian.

 Applications are accepted through Electronic Residency Application Service® (ERAS®) only.
 The deadline for applying is November first of the year before desired start of the program.
 Saint Vincent Emergency Medicine participates in the NRMP (National Resident Matching Program) to fill all PGY-1 positions.

 Foreign Medical Graduates

 In addition to above, please also include:

-Interviews for application to the Emergency Medicine Residency are by invitation only and occur from November through January, on Thursdays starting at 8 am and generally conclude by 2pm, with lunch provided.
-Dinner is also provided the night before with current residents of the program.
+Interviews for application to the Emergency Medicine Residency are by invitation only and occur from November through February.

 Residents are paid a yearly salary per the list below, divided into bi-weekly paychecks.
-Direct deposit is required and does not take effect until your second paycheck after sign-up:
+Direct deposit is required.

 Copyright © 2020 Allegheny Health Network.
 All rights reserved